jmau111-org/iphone_security/README.md

 While the LockDown mode is undeniably restrictive, it cannot cover all vulnerabilities.

-It's unlikely individuals can fight against global actors using just their smartphone!
+It's unlikely individuals can fight against global actors using just their smartphones!
 Would nation states even allow such products?!

 [^1]: 0-days are vulnerabilities that remain unknown or unpatched by those who should be interested in their mitigation (e.g., vendors, developers), and zero-click attacks often leverage 0-days to infect the victims without any user interaction.